Xylambda/torchfitter/README.md

 ```

 ## FAQ
-* **Do you know Pytorch-Lightning?**
+* **Do you know Pytorch-Lightning/FastAI?**

-I know it and I think **it is awesome**.
-This is a personal project.
-I wouln't
+I know them and I think **they are awesome**.
+This is a personal project though
-hesitate to use [Pytorch-Lightning](https://www.pytorchlightning.ai/) for more
-complex tasks, like distributed training on multiple GPUs.
+I must say the trainer is reasonably well-equiped.

 * **Why is the `validation loader` not optional?**